OscarKhaing/cse15l-lab-reports/lab-report-3.md

 ![image](https://user-images.githubusercontent.com/117701031/220244234-157e1ad9-7e0d-42b0-b8fe-6147db0a9bb5.png)

 _Note:
 The requirements for this lab report requires that "along with each option/mode [I] show, cite [my] source for how [I] found out about it as a URL or a description of where [I] found it."
-However, since I found all of these options and their functions using the `grep --help` command, I will not repeat this information for each of the examples._
+Thus, even though I found all of these options and their functions using the `grep --help` command, I will repeat this information for each of the examples._

 ## Setting it up